JerBouma/FinanceDatabase/Methodology/README.md

 with packages like [FundamentalAnalysis](https://github.com/JerBouma/FundamentalAnalysis) or [yfinance](https://github.com/ranaroussi/yfinance) it becomes easy to collect the fundamentals data.

 By following these steps you should be able to reproduce the exact structure I have here.
-But why bother if I already went through the whole process of collection and organizing! :wink:
+I highly appreciate it when you make updates to the database by following above steps.
+This way we can keep the database as up to date and complete as possible.